Aslam97/shadcn-minimal-tiptap/README.md

   - [Related Projects](#related-projects)
   - [License](#license)

-## Tailwind 4 & React 19 Support

-There is an open PR for migrating this project to **Tailwind CSS v4** and **React 19**, but it has not been merged since I am not currently using these versions.

-If you want to use Tailwind 4 and React 19, you can check out the [`tailwind-v4`](https://github.com/Aslam97/shadcn-minimal-tiptap/pull/91) branch.
-Contributions and feedback are welcome!

 ## Installation

 If you are using shadcn/ui in your project, you can install the component directly from the registry.